 NOTICE OF TOWNSHIP AND STATE LAWS

-1. FIREWORKS THAT LEAVE THE GROUND ARE PROHIBITED IN SAGINAW CHARTER TOWNSHIP, EXCEPT ON 10 NATIONAL HOLIDAYS, INCLUDING THE DAY BEFORE AND THE DAY AFTER THOSE HOLIDAYS (A TOTAL OF 30 DAYS PER YEAR).
+- FIREWORKS THAT LEAVE THE GROUND ARE PROHIBITED IN SAGINAW CHARTER TOWNSHIP, EXCEPT AFTER 11:00 A.M.
+ON THE FOLLOWING DAYS OF EACH YEAR:

-3. DURING THE 30 DAYS EACH YEAR WHEN FIREWORKS THAT LEAVE THE GROUND ARE PERMITTED, THEY MAY NOT BE USED BEFORE 8:00 A.M.
+- DURING THE DAYS EACH YEAR WHEN FIREWORKS THAT LEAVE THE GROUND ARE PERMITTED, THEY MAY NOT BE USED BEFORE 11:00 A.M.
 AND MAY NOT BE USED AFTER 11:45 P.M.
 EXCEPT ON JANUARY 1 WHEN THEY MAY BE USED UNTIL 1:00 A.M.
+ON THAT DATE.

 The reverse side of every flyer shall depict a standard calendar for the applicable year, with each day on which consumer fireworks may be used highlighted for easy reference.
 The title on the calendar side of the flyer shall read: "Consumer fireworks may only be used on 30 days each year, subject to the rules on the reverse side.
 Permitted days are highlighted on the calendar below."

-(10.)
-Any individual who violates the restrictions in divisions (5), (7), or (8), or who aids, abets, perpetuates, participates in, or otherwise promotes the actions of the individual that violate said restrictions, may be cited and prosecuted for the applicable ordinance violation(s) and/or shall be responsible for a municipal civil infraction, punishable as provided in Section 1-7.
-If the unlawful activity does not cease or resumes within 72 hours after issuance of a municipal civil infraction citation, the owner, occupant, or other person with control of the real property where the violations are occurring and/or the person who has or shares control of the fireworks shall be guilty of a misdemeanor, punishable as provided in Section 38-2.
+(10) Any individual who violates the restrictions in subsections (5), (7), or (8), or who aids, abets, perpetuates, participates in, or otherwise promotes the actions of the individual that violate said restrictions, may be cited and prosecuted for the applicable ordinance violation(s) and/or shall be responsible for a municipal civil infraction, punishable as provided in section 1-7.
+If the unlawful activity does not cease or resumes within 72 hours after issuance of a municipal civil infraction citation, the owner, occupant, or other person with control of the real property where the violations are occurring and/or the person who has or shares control of the fireworks shall be guilty of a misdemeanor, punishable as provided in section 38-2.

-(13.)
-This Ordinance is directed to be published in the Township View, a newspaper of general circulation within Saginaw Charter Township on May 26, 2016 and shall be effective upon publication.
+(13) This article is directed to be published in the Township View, a newspaper of general circulation within Saginaw Charter Township on May 26, 2016 and shall be effective upon publication.